gktnkrdg/personal-notes/development/solid-principles/open-closed-principle.md

 > Software entities(classes, modules,functions) should be open for extension, but changed for modification\*

-Can I extend this code and add more functionality without modify the original code in any way
+Can I extend this code and add more functionality without modify the original code in any way.

+Test